Supporting AI Compliance for the EU Market

 Article 22 & Article 54 of the AI Act

-As your Authorised Representative, we act as your designated point of contact with EU authorities, manage documentation requirements, facilitate market surveillance cooperation, and ensure continuous regulatory compliance for your AI systems operating within the European Union.
+As your Authorised Representative, we act as your designated point of contact with EU authorities, manage documentation requirements, facilitate market surveillance cooperation, and operate continuous regulatory compliance for your AI systems where the outputs are used within the European Union.

 Our Services